Video Content

 Type III - Never Allowed

-A Type III skip is significant enough to warrant only partially accepting a record that uses it, with no exception.
-This classification includes but is not limited to taking a "secret way" or bypassing the hardest part(s) of the level.
+A Type III skip is significant enough to warrant rejecting a completion that uses it.
+This includes but is not limited to taking a “secret way” or bypassing the hardest part(s) of the level.
+Players may submit a progress record up to the percent they used a Type III skip.

 Changing Skip Classifications